Apple season needs no excuse for baking something sweet, but this Caramel Apple Pound Cake is the perfect excuse anyway!

 Tips and Tricks

 - Bring your ingredients to room temperature.
-This will allow you thoroughly cream the butter and cream cheese and allow enough air into the batter since this is important for the final texture.
+This will allow you to thoroughly cream the butter and cream cheese and allow enough air into the batter since this is important for the final texture.

 - Make sure to add the eggs one at a time, mixing well until it is fully incorporated.